rapidsai/cudf/CONTRIBUTING.md

 #### Building and testing the `libcudf` C++ library

 This section provides instructions for building and testing C++ libcudf.
-Thus, C++ libcudf only contributor will be all set after following instructions below:

 ```bash
 $ cd $CUDF_HOME